2020

 “Marcel, where is the beat?”
 Moyse’s uncle upon hearing him practice Here is a practice guide for number 11 of 24 Petites Etudes Melodiques.
 These are notes from a class I gave online at Fluting with Friends There are two main sections to this etude, which are quite contrasting in character.
 Part 1: Tchaikovsky Piano…

-Luxurious Books: Gift Ideas for Flute Players
+Five Luxurious Flute Books: Gift Ideas for the Flute Player who has everything!

 • Gift Ideas for Flute Players